piotrek1668/mph-manager/README.md

 --------------

-If you like this programm and want to help consider to make a donation:
+If you like the program you can support me with a donation:
 BTC: 1QKD28k5s59hRKHa8YUHcrTH7GvixuXARx

 Thank you!